The Serengeti's migration extravaganza

 Emotionally exhausted and with sore eyes, we retreated from the mayhem and found a quiet spot for some succour and reflection.
 And breakfast.
 Nothing like a delicious bush breakfast in the cool shade of a balanites tree, with the savannah vista stretching out below us.

 These crossings were right up there with my most extraordinary wildlife encounters on this vast continent I am lucky enough to call home.
-Like most of these natural phenomena, they cast a spell on me, reminding me that we are all just minor actors in the theatre of life.
+These natural phenomena cast a spell on me, reminding me that we are all just minor actors in the theatre of life.
 All of us.
 That throng of wildebeest reminded me of crowds waiting to cross a busy city street or board the underground train, packed tightly and subject to that group energy, that sense of going with the flow.

 After a few days of river crossings in northern Serengeti, I caught a short flight to the central plains of the Seronera area.
 From the air, I saw lines of wildebeest plodding south, towards these plains, in anticipation of the coming rains.
 But the central plains were still dry during my brief stay – the short grass corn-yellow, and swirling dust devils betraying the bone-dry soil.